back

 Do We Need Group Photos at Our Wedding?

-So many couples ask me “Do we need group photos at our wedding?” and as your wedding photographer my answer is YAAAS!
+So many couples ask me “Do we need group photos at our wedding?” and as your wedding photographer my answer is YES- ABSOLUTELY!

-They are 100% a worthy investment of your precious time on your wedding day.
+They are genuinely a worthy investment of your precious time on your wedding day.

 And lucky for you, I’ve now fine-tuned my group shot taking skills so they’re captured quickly and efficiently, allowing you to get back to mingling and celebrating with your guests…